Puthia Temple Complex: Bhubaneshwar Shiva Temple

-The Bhubaneshwar Shiva Temple is the largest Shiva temple in Bangladesh.
+The Bhubaneshwar Shiva Temple or the Boro Shiv Mandir or the Pancha Ratna Shiv Mandir is the largest Shiva temple in Bangladesh.
 Built in 1823 by Rani Bhubonmoyee Devi, the widow of Raja Jagat Narayan Roy, it overlooks the Shiv Sagar lake.
-This ornate temple is an imposing and excellent example of the five spire style (Pancha Ratna) temple architecture common in northern India.
+This ornate temple is an imposing and excellent example of the five spire style (Pancha Ratna)) temple architecture common in eastern India.
+Each of the five pinnacles consists of several sub pinacles.
+Each of the corner pinnacles are composed of 17 smaller pinnacles, while the larger central pinnacle has a total of 108 sub-pinnacles.
 The corridors have a touch of Jaipuri architecture and in the sanctuary, lies a very large black basalt Shiva Linga, the largest in the country.
 It is decorated with stone carvings and sculptural works, which were disfigured during the Bangladesh Liberation War in 1971.
 The invading Pakistani army attempted to displace and break the Shiva Linga, but were unable to move it from its position.
 The temple is now a protected monument.

 Jagannath Temple

-The Jagannath Temple (also known as the Roth Temple) is dedicated to the Hindu God Jagannath, a form of Krishna.
-It is a fine example of Bengali architecture, having intricate embellishments and terracotta reliefs, it measures 5m by 5m.
+The Jagannath Temple (also known as the Rath Mandir) is dedicated to the Hindu God Jagannath, a form of Krishna.
+It is located next to the Bhubaneshwar Shiva Temple.
+It is a two-storied octagonal structure.

 Chota Anhik Mandir

 Chota Anhik Mandir is a small Hindu temple in the Puthia Temple Complex.
-It is located near the Pancharatna Govinda Temple.
+It follows the do chala style and is located near the Pancharatna Govinda Temple.

 Chauchala Chhota Govinda Mandir

-Chauchala Chhota Govinda Mandir is a Hindu temple in the Puthia complex.
+Chauchala Chhota Govinda Mandir also known as the Choto Govindo Mandir is a Hindu temple in the Puthia complex.
+It follows the Char Chala style of architecture.
 The temple is believed to date to the 1790s-1800s period.
 The southern frontage is extensively decorated with terracotta plaques, which depict ten incarnations Avatars of Vishnu, Lankakanda a chapter in the epic Ramayana legend, Radha-Krishna epic stories, flower designs and geometric art and scenes of the civic life of the period.

 Bara Anhik Mandir

 Bara Anhik Mandir (Big Anhik Temple) is a Hindu temple of the Puthia Temple Complex.
 It stands next to Chauchala Chhota Govinda Mandir on the west side of the complex and faces east.
-Architecturally it is exceptional for Bangladesh, the only other of known existence of this type being Rajaram Mandir in Faridpur District.
 It was built by the Rajas of Puthia.
+It follows a mixed form of Bengal temple architecture with a central do chala flanked with two char chala structures on both sides.
+The only other temple in Bangladesh following similar architecture is the Rajaram Mandir in Faridpur District.

+Choto Shiv Mandir

+This small shiv temple is located behind the Puthia Rajbari.
+It is a small temple following the Char Chala style of architecture.
+THe front face have intricate terracotta ornamentation.